Loss of Appetite Postpartum: Causes & Solutions

 However, many women don’t have the urge to eat or feel queasy.
 They may also feel aversions to specific foods, though this is less common.
 Instead, most feel only a vague lack of hunger, and these women worry about not eating enough.

-In most cases, a poor appetite after giving birth will be present regardless of the method of birth.
-There is a statistical increase in pain after a cesarean section compared to a vaginal birth; this means a greater chance of pain and the possibility of pain medications impacting appetite.
+In most cases, no appetite postpartum will be present regardless of whether you had a natural birth or cesarean section.
+There is a statistical increase in pain after a C-section compared to a vaginal birth; this means a greater chance of pain and the possibility of pain medications impacting appetite.

-Let’s go over the various causes of loss of appetite in the postpartum period:
+Let’s go over the various causes of having no appetite postpartum:

-• Medication.
+- Medication.
 Medications needed after giving birth can suppress your appetite.
 If you need opioid/narcotic pain medication for pain, your appetite may be reduced.
 In addition, some selective serotonin reuptake inhibitor drugs (SSRIs) taken for anxiety or depression are likely to cause a reduced appetite.
+If you had a C-section and were prescribed pain medication, that may cause appetite loss, as well.

 Strategies to increase appetite after giving birth